ahermanto47/nodejs-express-exercise/README.md

 ## Test and coverage

 > I managed to code some automated tests in this repo using Jest and Supertest frameworks.
-I coded these tests by follow along these videos - [Unit Testing in Javascript|Writing Automated Tests With Jest](https://www.youtube.com/watch?v=hz0_q1MJa2k&list=PL0X6fGhFFNTd5_wsAMasuLarx_VSkqYYX).
+I coded these tests by following along these videos - [Unit Testing in Javascript|Writing Automated Tests With Jest](https://www.youtube.com/watch?v=hz0_q1MJa2k&list=PL0X6fGhFFNTd5_wsAMasuLarx_VSkqYYX).
 For example, see below snippet from __test__/server.test.js, where we test the GET /Employees operation;

 ```
 test('GET /Employees should responds with 200 code', async () => {